Digital Executive Protection: Personal cybersecurity for your executives

 But the landscape of executive security has changed.
 Whereas it was once about physical security, air evacuations or air medical services, or concierge healthcare to maintain their health, coverage must now include their digital lives, the flip side of physical protection.
 Their digital lives and those of whom are closest to the executives, has become an even bigger target for bad actors.

-We’re not talking about the perimeter of the company and its walls, corporate devices, emails, or servers.
+We’re not talking about cybersecurity within the corporate perimeter: company devices, emails, and servers.
 We’re not talking about BYOD.

-We are specifically talking about the digital items connected to that corporate executive during the other 12 hours of the day.
+We are specifically talking about the digital risk that corporate executives encounter outside of the office.
 It’s about the personal life that is inextricably intertwined with their identity.
 It is their corporate identity that sets them up as a big target for cybersecurity thieves.

 As a CISO, we know that you and your team have the “inside” of the company protected.
 You have your EDR, firewall, IDS/IPS, email protection, and agents running on firewalls and end points secured.
 This creates a safe environment for the executives as they work within the confines of the company’s digital footprint.
 However, for the rest of the day when the executives’ personal life takes place, it is an entirely different story.